abegong/dgpinata/docs/docs/recipes/overwrite-update.md

 # Overwrite an `Entity`'s `update` method

-You can overwrite the `_update` method for an `Entity` in order to get finer-grained control over the logic for creating Events and Actions.
+You can overwrite the `_update` method for an `Entity` in order to get finer-grained control over the logic for creating Mess.

 ```python
 import dgprincess as dgp